 If ever faced with a DWI (Driving While Intoxicated) charge, it can feel devastating.
-We understand that after an arrest for a DWI charge in San Marcos, there are bound to be many questions.
+We understand that after an arrest for a DWI charge in Texas, there are bound to be many questions.
 We’ve put together a list of frequently asked questions to help you better understand the implications of this situation.

 Selecting a question below will take you to the answer.